 1. What kind of book do you want to write?

-If you are contemplating writing your family history the first thing is to ask yourself is Who is your readership?
-Or Why do you want to write your family history?
+If you are contemplating writing your family history the first things to ask yourself are Who is your readership? and Why do you want to write your family history?

 The two questions are interlinked of course.
 If it’s just the immediate family and very interested friends you’re aiming at then of course all you need to do is a lot of research and put it all down in a clear and readable manner.